WeCanCodeIT/java-bootcamp-resources/spring/getting-started-guides/accessing-data-with-jpa/README.md

 Once you have turned the app into an MVC app, you can use devtools to examine the in-memory H2 database that your app is using.

-#### Add devtools as a dependency

-Add the following line to the `dependencies` section in your `build.gradle`:

-After doing this, remember to run `gradle eclipse`, then refresh project.

 #### View H2 console in the browser

 View the H2 console by going to `http://localhost:8080/h2-console`.
 For *JDBC URL*, specify `jdbc:h2:mem:testdb`.